Niccolò Piccinino

 Niccolò Piccinino (1386 – 15 October 1444) was an Italian condottiero.
+He began his career in the mercenary company of Braccio da Montone, reaching the rank of commander of the company after Braccios death in 1424.
+He spent most of his career as a soldier of fortune in the service of The Duchy of Milan, fighting on their behalf in the Wars in Lombardy.

 Biography

 He was born in Perugia, the son of a butcher.
 Piccinino was introduced in the guild of Perugia's butchers.
 He was later scornfully called "son of a butcher" by Pope Pius II.
 However, Piccinino's family actually owned a house with a nearby butchery, and were part of the landed middle class, and, according to tradition, one of his uncles had been podestà of Milan.

 He began his military career in the service of Braccio da Montone, who at that time was waging war against Perugia on his own account, and at the death of his chief, shortly followed by that of the latter's son Oddo, Piccinino became leader of Braccio's condotta.
 After serving for a short period under the Florentine Republic, he went over to Filippo Maria Visconti, duke of Milan (1425), in whose service together with Niccolò Fortebraccio he fought in the Wars in Lombardy against the league of Pope Eugene IV, Venice and Florence.

 After an outstanding victory over the Venetians at the battle of Delebio (19 November 1432), he defeated the papal forces at Castel Bolognese (1434).
-When another papal army under Francesco Sforza defeated and killed Fortebraccio at Fiordimonte, Piccinino was left in sole command of the Visconti army, and in a series of campaigns against Sforza he seized a number of cities in Romagna by treachery.
+When another papal army under Francesco Sforza defeated and killed Fortebraccio at Fiordimonte, Piccinino was left in sole command of the Visconti army, and in a series of campaigns against Sforza, he seized a number of cities in Romagna by treachery.

-In 1438, during the war between Venice and Milan, Piccinino, fighting for the duchy of Milan Filippo Maria Visconti, tried to take the city of Brescia, in Lombardy, but Scaramuccia da Forlì, fighting for Venice, intervened successfully to raise the siege.
+In 1438, during the war between Venice and Milan, Piccinino, fighting for Milan, tried to take the city of Brescia, but Scaramuccia da Forlì, fighting for Venice, intervened successfully to raise the siege.
 In 1439 Piccinino again fought in Lombardy with varying success against Sforza, who had now entered the Venetian service.